Contraction $\mathcal{L}_1$-Adaptive Control using Gaussian Processes: Simulation Results

 One can analytically verify that the true bounds of the uncertainty are indeed lower than our estimates:

 where $\mathcal{X}$ is defined using the state contraint set in \cref{eqn:sims:constraints}.
-In first two examples we consider three instances/episodes during the learning transients with $N=0$, $N=25$ and $N=100$ samples.
+In the first two examples, we begin with a simplified architecture of the \rellone-\gp input where the learned estimates are only used to improve performance and optimality with respect to the nominal model.
+That is, the planner does not incorporate the learned updates.
+Later in third example, we provide a sim for the complete \rellone-\gp architecture but in a simplified environment.
+We consider three instances/episodes during the learning transients with $N=0$, $N=25$ and $N=100$ samples.
 The corresponding uncertainty bounds for each episode are shown in \Cref{fig:sims_learning}.
 The results presented use $\delta = 0.1$ and $\tau = 1\mathrm{e}{-8}$ for the terms defined in \cref{thm:uniform_bounds}, therefore the performance bounds indicated in the figures hold with probability at least $0.9$.
-The simulations were performed using the Julia programming language \cite{bezanson2017julia} and the Pluto reactive environment \cite{fons2020pluto}.
+The examples were simulated using the Julia programming language \cite{bezanson2017julia} and the Pluto reactive environment \cite{fons2020pluto}.

 \begin{example}[Obstacle Forest] The quadrotor is tasked to safely fly across a forest of convex polygonal obstacles from the origin to position 20 meters away while minimizing the following discrete-time objective